Audio-WestlakeU/ATST-SED/README.md

 # Updating Notice

+- **Validation dataset definition**: A typo fixed in the validation dataset definition, the explanation is [here] (https://github.com/Audio-WestlakeU/ATST-SED/issues/11).

 - **Real dataset download**: The 7000+ strongly-labelled audio clips extracted from the AudioSet is provided in [this issue](https://github.com/Audio-WestlakeU/ATST-SED/issues/5).

 - **Strong val dataset**: This dataset meta files are now updated to the repo.